thomastech/PixelRadio/docs/User_Manual/RadioTab.md

 ## MODULATION SETTINGS

-The `MODULATIO SETTINGS` group is used to configure the FM signal's modulation characteristics.
+The `MODULATION SETTINGS` group is used to configure the FM signal's modulation characteristics.

 ### AUDIO MODE